Running Batch Workloads with AWS Lambda: When It Works and When It Doesn't

 DynamoDB/RDS (results)

-• Total daily processing: ~2 hours (with parallelism)
+• Total daily processing is approximately 2 hours (with parallelism)

 • Zero infrastructure management